Purple Loosestrife

 - Dense stands trap sediment, which can alter the landscape and lead to a rise in the water table.

-- In the United States, it is estimated that 200,000 hectares of wetlands are lost each year due to Purple Loosestrife.
+- In the US, it is estimated that 200,000 hectares of wetlands are lost each year due to Purple Loosestrife.

 Economic: